 If a network slice-specific authentication and authorization procedure for an S-NSSAI is completed as a:

-a) success, the AMF shall include this S-NSSAI in the allowed NSSAI over the same access of the requested S-NSSAI; or
+a) success, the AMF shall include this S-NSSAI in the allowed NSSAI over the same access of the requested S-NSSAI.
+If AMF is unable to determine an allowed NSSAI due two S-NSSAI(s) in the allowed NSSAI is not associated with at least one common NSSRG value after including this S-NSSAI(s) then:

+- CONFIGURATION UPDATE COMMAND message shall indicate "registration requested" in the registration requested bit of the Configuration update indication IE, and shall not contain any other parameters; and

+- Additional configuration indication IE in the configuration update command as "release of N1 NAS signalling connection not required"; or

 b) failure, the AMF shall include this S-NSSAI in the rejected NSSAI for the failed or revoked NSSAA with the rejection cause "S-NSSAI not available due to the failed or revoked network slice-specific authentication and authorization" over either 3GPP access or non-3GPP access.